Will my conveyancing lawyers need to check that the building insurance when buying a house in St Agnes. My lender is Bank of Ireland

-I am the registered owner of a leasehold flat in St Agnes, conveyancing was carried out in 2009.
+I inherited a ground floor flat in St Agnes, conveyancing was carried out in 2012.
 Can you work out an approximate cost of a lease extension?
-Corresponding flats in St Agnes with a long lease are worth £180,000.
-The ground rent is £65 yearly.
-The lease terminates on 21st October 2078
+Comparable properties in St Agnes with a long lease are worth £190,000.
+The ground rent is £45 charged once a year.
+The lease ceases on 21st October 2081

-The figure above a general guide to costs for extending a lease, but we are not able to advice on the actual costs in the absence of detailed due diligence.
-You should not use this information in a Notice of Claim or as an informal offer.
-There are no doubt additional concerns that need to be considered and clearly you should be as accurate as possible in your negotiations.
-You should not take any other action placing reliance on this information without first getting professional advice.
+The figure above a general guide to costs for extending a lease, but we are not able to advice on a more accurate figure in the absence of comprehensive investigations.
+Do not use this information in a Notice of Claim or as an informal offer.
+There are no doubt additional issues that need to be considered and you obviously want to be as accurate as possible in your negotiations.
+You should not move forward placing reliance on this information before getting professional advice.